Joseph A. Mandarino

-Joseph (Joe) Anthony Mandarino OC, FRSC (20 April 1929 in Chicago, Illinois – 19 September 2007) was an American-Canadian mineralogist and crystallographer.
+Joseph (Joe) Anthony Mandarino, FRSC (20 April 1929 in Chicago, Illinois – 19 September 2007) was an American-Canadian mineralogist and crystallographer.

 Early life and education

 Joseph Anthony Mandarino was born into an Italian-American family on 20 April 1929 in Chicago, Illinois.
 He was the son of Bruno Mandarino and Rose (née Salvo) Mandarino.

 Known for having a "wit as sharp as the crystals he studied" and a "biting sense of humour", he was not shy about speaking his mind and had little tolerance for sloppy work.
 However, he was always supportive of those who made efforts to contribute, whether professional or amateur.
-He would frequently speak at mineral clubs, do mineral identification for collectors and served as the president of the Walker Mineralogical Club in Toronto.
+He would frequently speak at mineral clubs, do mineral identification for collectors, and served as the president of the Walker Mineralogical Club in Toronto.
 To encourage young people to study mineralogy, he established the Mandarino Prize, providing financial awards to undergraduate and graduate students for the best papers presented at the Rochester Mineralogical Symposium (RMS).

 Mandarino's interest in minerals began when he was a child, collecting rocks around the Chicago area.
 Encouraged by one of his schoolteachers, he would make trips to see the mineral collection at the Field Museum of Natural History.
 By the age of 18, he had already published articles on minerals in Rocks and Minerals magazine.

 Mandarino received his B.Sc. in 1950 and his M.Sc. in 1951 from Michigan Technological University in Houghton, Michigan.
 Following the completion of his studies at Michigan Tech, he worked as a mineralogist for the Allis-Chalmers Manufacturing Company in Milwaukee, Wisconsin.
 From 1952 until 1954, he served as a First Lieutenant in the United States Air Force, including a stint in Goose Bay, Labrador.